Wildix/xBeesConnect/README.md

 };
 ```
 ### Known issues
-Using this function fixes cases when `String.replaceAll()` does not work in the mobile version.
+The below function can fix cases when `String.replaceAll()` does not work in the mobile version.
 Most likely, this is some kind of WebView bug.
 ```ts
 function replaceAll(str: string, search: string, replace: string) {
     return str.split(search).join(replace);